NarayanGaryStartupJourney/Reform/CLEANUP_SUMMARY.md

-# 🧹 Basketball Form Analyzer - Cleanup Summary
+# 🧹 Reform - AI Personal Trainer - Cleanup Summary

 ## ✅ **What We Cleaned Up**